akauppi/GroundLevel-firebase-es/DEVS/Wishes for Cloud Build.md

 ## Better documentation: interacting between Cloud Build steps, using Docker

-This is possible, and *highly* useful, but not clearly documented.
+This is possible, and *highly useful*, but not clearly documented.
 It was by persistence and luck that the author finally got it to work.

 Things don't deserve to be that way.
 The pattern is: